LegendaryMediaTV/LMTV-CMS/README.md

 // add the CMS framework class const CMS = require('@legendarymediatv/cms');

-// start the CMS by connecting to a MongoDB instance on the current server, anonymously connecting to the "cmsDB" database with the default port new CMS('localhost', 'cmsDB');
+// anonymously connect to the local MongoDB instance, using the cmsDB database const cms = new CMS('localhost', 'cmsDB');

+// start the CMS web server
+cms.listen();
 ```

 *NOTE: if the database doesn't exist and/or it doesn't contain a `cmsSettings` collection/record and/or it doesn't contain a `cmsPages` collection/record for `home`, it will run the `migration()` method to add the missing pieces to the database*